JonPizza/prompt-hippo/src/docs/ab-test-custom-langserve.md

 After you've set everything up, run the server and take note of the `/invoke` URL of the runnable that you are interested in testing.
 For me, it's `http://0.0.0.0:8000/invoke`.

+## Use NGROK for an SSL URL

+Due to the [mixed content policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), browsers do not allow HTTP requests to be served

 ## Conntect to Prompt Hippo

 Inside the [Prompt Hippo app](/app), click on "Model: ... ⚙️"